northwood-labs/local-lambda-environments-with-go/README.md

 ## Simulating API Gateway

-When AWS ships software, they have a tendency to behave like IKEA.
-They give you the pieces you need for a solution, but don't actually provide you a solution that you can start using immediately.

-The same is true for local Lambda environments.
 There is not, at the time of this writing, any out-of-the-box solution for simulating API Gateway.
-This GitHub issue entitled “[Emulate API Gateway payload in event object](https://github.com/aws/aws-lambda-runtime-interface-emulator/issues/64)” calls this out and has some helpful suggestions, but they all essentially involve setting up a reverse proxy which does what you want.
+This GitHub issue entitled “[Emulate API Gateway payload in event object](https://github.com/aws/aws-lambda-runtime-interface-emulator/issues/64)” calls this out and has some helpful suggestions, but they all essentially involve setting up a reverse proxy to do what you want.

 A reverse proxy sits between you and the service you're talking to, and (in this case) translates the _shape_ of the request and response into/out-of API Gateway format.